Flops for Complete Intersection Calabi-Yau Threefolds: Classification of K ahler cone boundaries for CICYs

 \section{Classification of K\"ahler cone boundaries for CICYs}

 Let $X$ be a K\"ahler-favourable CICY threefold, so that the K\"ahler cone $\mathcal{K}(X)$ is the positive quadrant in the basis of divisor classes $\{D_i\}$ that descend from the ambient projective spaces.
-Let $\bnd_i$ denote the boundary of the K\"ahler cone

-which is dual to the curve class $C_i$, that is $\bnd_i = (C_i)^\perp$.
+Let $\bnd_i$ denote the boundary of the K\"ahler cone such that $ \bnd_i = \langle D_1, \ldots D_{i-1},D_{i+1},\ldots D_m \rangle~ $ is dual to the curve class $C_i$, that is $\bnd_i = (C_i)^\perp$.
 This gives a one-to-one correspondence between the $i^\mathrm{th}$ row of the configuration matrix, the boundary $\bnd_i$, and the curve class $C_i$.

-Each boundary $\bnd_i$ falls into one of the three categories: \begin{enumerate} \item[(1)] {\itshape Flop wall.} As the K\"ahler form on $X$ approaches a flop wall, the volumes of the curves in $C_i$ go to zero, while the volumes of all divisors and the volume of $X$ remain finite. \item[(2)] {\itshape Zariski wall.} As the K\"ahler form on $X$ approaches a Zariski wall, the volume of a divisor $D$ in $X$ goes to zero, either by collapsing to a curve or to a point, while the volume of $X$ remains finite. \item[(3)]{\itshape Effective cone boundary.} As the K\"ahler form on $X$ approaches an effective cone boundary, the volume of $X$ goes to zero.
+Each boundary $\bnd_i$ then falls into one of the three categories: \begin{enumerate} \item[(1)] {\itshape Flop wall.} As the K\"ahler form on $X$ approaches a flop wall, the volumes of the curves in $C_i$ go to zero, while the volumes of all divisors and the volume of $X$ remain non-zero. \item[(2)] {\itshape Zariski wall.} As the K\"ahler form on $X$ approaches a Zariski wall, the volume of a divisor $D$ in $X$ goes to zero, either by collapsing to a curve or to a point, while the volume of $X$ remains non-zero. \item[(3)]{\itshape Effective cone boundary.} As the K\"ahler form on $X$ approaches an effective cone boundary, the volume of $X$ goes to zero.
 Indeed, for any divisor class $D$ lying on such a boundary, $D^3=0$. \end{enumerate}

 Our purpose in this section is to give a simple criterion for determining from the configuration matrix which boundaries of the K\"ahler cone may correspond to flops.